‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 “Our biggest enemy here right now is we can’t see,” he said.
 He believed they were nearing the back side of the storm, but had no way of knowing for sure.
 By overruling his crew’s suggested alternate routes, he had made a horrible mistake.

 An engineer from below deck appeared on the bridge.
 Something wasn’t right.
 “I’ve never seen it list like this,” the engineer reported.
-The El Faro’s steep list was not just from sliding shipping containers, the engineer reasoned — something else was to blame.
+El Faro’s steep list was not just from sliding shipping containers, the engineer reasoned — something else was to blame.

 The phone rang with a call from the engine room.
 The ship was losing oil pressure, and needed to be righted now.